intel-analytics/ipex-llm/docs/readthedocs/source/doc/Orca/Tutorial/k8s.md

 * `--master`: a URL format that specifies the Spark master: k8s://https://<k8s-apiserver-host>:<k8s-apiserver-port>.
 * `--name`: the name of the Spark application.
-* `--conf spark.kubernetes.container.image`: the name of the BigDL K8s docker image.
+* `--conf spark.kubernetes.container.image`: the name of the BigDL K8s Docker image.
 * `--conf spark.kubernetes.authenticate.driver.serviceAccountName`: the service account for the driver pod.
 * `--conf spark.executor.instances`: the number of executors.
 * `--executor-memory`: the memory for each executor.